Te Maru o Kaituna River Authority - About Us

 What do we do?

 The purpose of Te Maru o Kaituna River Authority is to promote the restoration, protection and enhancement of the environmental, cultural and spiritual health and well-being of the Kaituna River.
-One of our key functions is to develop and approve the Kaituna River Document.
+One of their key functions is to develop and approve The Kaituna River Document.

 What have we done so far?

-Check out our FAQs for more information about Te Maru O Kaituna River Authority and the proposed document
+Check out our FAQs for more information about Te Maru O Kaituna River Authority and The Kaituna River Document.

 Read the lastest media release here